Free Website SEO Check

 Why this is useful

-This tool gives you a fast read on the foundations that move the needle: can the page be crawled and understood, is the content marked up cleanly, and will it load well on mobile.
-It won’t replace a full audit, but it does surface the fixes that usually drive early wins.
+This tool gives you a quick check of the essentials.
+It confirms the page can be crawled and understood, that the content is marked up cleanly, and that it loads well on mobile.
+It will not replace a full audit, but it highlights the fixes that usually deliver early results.

-Want a deeper review across templates, internal linking, structured data, analytics, and Core Web Vitals?
-Book a tailored audit and get a prioritised action plan your team can implement.
+For a deeper review across templates, internal linking, structured data, analytics and Core Web Vitals, book a tailored audit.
+You will get a prioritised action plan your team can implement.

-This tool gives you a fast read on the foundations that move the needle: can the page be crawled and understood, is the content marked up cleanly, and will it load well on mobile.
-It won’t replace a full audit, but it does surface the fixes that usually drive early wins.
+This tool gives you a quick check of the essentials.
+It confirms the page can be crawled and understood, that the content is marked up cleanly, and that it loads well on mobile.
+It will not replace a full audit, but it highlights the fixes that usually deliver early results.

-Want a deeper review across templates, internal linking, structured data, analytics, and Core Web Vitals?
-Book a tailored audit and get a prioritised action plan your team can implement.
+For a deeper review across templates, internal linking, structured data, analytics and Core Web Vitals, book a tailored audit.
+You will get a prioritised action plan your team can implement.

 Tips for better scores